cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 This is enabled using an established batching technique.

-The cryptographic security of the construction is based on the assumption that the One-More Gap SDHI assumption from {{TCRSTW21}} is computationally difficult to solve. {{TCRSTW21}} show that both the One-More Gap CDH assumption and the One-More Gap SDHI assumption reduce to the q-DL assumption in the algebraic group model, for some q number of `Evaluate` queries.
+The cryptographic security of the construction is based on the assumption that the One-More Gap Strong Diffie-Hellman Inversion (SDHI) assumption from
+{{TCRSTW21}} is computationally difficult to solve. {{TCRSTW21}} show that both the One-More Gap Computational Diffie Hellman (CDH) assumption and the One-More Gap SDHI assumption reduce to the q-DL assumption in the algebraic group model, for some q number of `Evaluate` queries.
 (The One-More Gap CDH assumption was the hardness assumption used to